ddrohan/mobile-app-dev-labs/session05/lab/md/step05.md

 ![](../img/lab507.png)

-The next step is to bring in the logic so a user can actually search & filter Coffees (like CoffeeMate 3.0).
+You'll notice that the spinner and filter don't work - the next step is to bring in the logic so a user can actually search & filter Coffees (like CoffeeMate 3.0).